Chainage-in/Chainage/data-drop/README.md

 **WPI.** The Office of the Economic Adviser publishes the monthly index at eaindustry.nic.in, including commodity level detail.
-Useful series: all commodities, fuel and power, and the specific commodities that move on your corridor such as cement, steel and coal.
+Useful series: all commodities, fuel and power, and individual commodities such as cement, steel and coal.

-**Global forecasts.** Consensus Economics and S&P Global Market Intelligence, formerly IHS Markit, are paid subscriptions.
-There is no free or automated route to them.
-If your organisation subscribes, export and drop the numbers here.
-If not, the IMF World Economic Outlook and World Bank open data are free alternatives that publish downloadable series.
+**Global forecasts.** Consensus Economics and S&P Global Market Intelligence, formerly IHS Markit, are paid subscriptions with no free or automated route.
+The IMF World Economic Outlook and World Bank open data are free alternatives that publish downloadable series.

 ## Template